You Work For Money and Prestige, What About the Things You Love to Do?

 We missed to stay true to ourselves.

-Because every time we’re motivated by prestige or money — especially, HUGE money — for some reasons, we eventually become slaves down the line.
+Because every time we’re motivated by prestige or money — especially, HUGE money — for some reason, we eventually become slaves down the line.
 We tend to forget our values, our passions, and our dreams to change the world.
 It’s the money and the credits and the results that take over our heads.

 And we think it’s normal.